-I promised to get them to a doctor if they got sick, but otherwise they were in charge of taking care of themselves.
-They needed to wake themselves up, pick out their own clothes, make their own breakfasts, pack their own lunches, and work together to make dinner.
+I promised to get them to a doctor if they got sick, but otherwise, they had to take care of themselves.
+They needed to wake themselves up, pick out their clothes, make their breakfasts, pack their lunches, and work together to make dinner.
 They’d have to do the dishes, laundry, and other household chores.
-They’d have to do their homework and turn it in without being reminded.
+They’d have to do their homework without being reminded.
 They’d have to referee their arguments.

-Over the next week, both my family and I learned some things about when Mom goes on strike that surprised us, things I’d tried expressing to them but couldn’t get across, things they could only learn through experience.
+Over the next week, both my family and I learned some things about when Mom goes on strike that surprised us.
+Things I’d tried expressing to them but couldn’t get across.
+Things they could only learn through experience.

 1. It restores gratitude.

 In this age of “helicopter parenting,” it’s easy for us and our kids to forget that we do things for them by choice.

-I know many women believe in the Proverbs 31 role, specifically the part about joyfully serving one’s family, and I’m not arguing in any way with that approach.
-But one of the ways we should also be training our children involves showing gratitude to others.
+When I went on strike, my kids figured out that meals don’t just appear on the table: someone puts effort into cooking.
+They decided they wanted spaghetti for dinner.
 It took them nearly two hours; then they had to wash dishes after.
-When they realized after the dishes were done that their bedtime was in 30 minutes, they just about lost it.
-“Why don’t we get any time for fun?” they both argued.
+When they realized bedtime was in 30 minutes, they just about lost it.
+“We get any time for fun?” they both argued.
 I nodded sympathetically and said, “Yep, it’s frustrating, isn’t it?” as I grabbed a book and went to soak in the tub.

 2. It rebalances expectations.